kpradeep12/code-blogger/about.md

 title: Pradeep Kundarapu
 ---

-Tech enthusiast.
-Java and Kotlin tech blogger, sharing my knowledge and learnings on languages, frameworks, and tools which are helpful for the beginner or experienced programmers — having 13+ Years of experience in the IT industry with diversified exposure in Software Process Engineering, Programming in Client/Server & Web architecture using Java and various open source technologies.
+I am a tech enthusiast, blogger, and coder.
+I hope my blog techstack.net may help programmers and I share my knowledge and learnings on languages, frameworks, and tools in my blog.
+I majorly code using Java language.

 #### Follow me